-Experts are already predicting a surge in people returning their dogs when they return to the office.
-Andre Yeu, founder of When Hounds Fly, a pet dog training school with five locations in Toronto, says he’s already hearing about more dogs being listed for re-homing on Facebook and other sites.
-“And I think it’s only going to get worse in the next 12 months,” he says.
+Even one year ago, experts were already predicting a surge in people returning their dogs when they return to the office.
+When we spoke with Andre Yeu, founder of When Hounds Fly, a pet dog training school with five locations in Toronto, he said he was already hearing about more dogs being listed for re-homing on Facebook and other sites.
 “People got dogs because they felt they had all that time to take care of the dog.
 Were they thinking of post-pandemic life?”

 Preparing for the Return to Office

-As we prepare to return to the office, experts are also foreseeing a spike in dogs with separation anxiety, but not to worry, “You can always teach an old dog new tricks,” says Vanessa Jaramillo, founder of The Balanced Canine, a Toronto-based training, behaviour modification and wellness centre for dogs.
+As we return to office, experts are also foreseeing a spike in dogs with separation anxiety, but not to worry, “You can always teach an old dog new tricks,” says Vanessa Jaramillo, founder of The Balanced Canine, a Toronto-based training, behaviour modification and wellness centre for dogs.